 But when it comes to playing matchmaker with food and cider, a lot of cider fans seem to lose their nerve.
-Maybe it’s that the word “pairing” inherently smacks of some kind of snobbiness or stuffiness; after all, if there is a “right” way to pair things, then implicitly, there is a “wrong” way, too.
+Maybe it’s that the word “pairing” inherently smacks of snobbiness; after all, if there is a “right” way to pair things, then implicitly there is a “wrong” way, too.
 And no one wants to feel like they’re wrong, especially when it comes to cider, which is meant to be joyful and fun!

-Jennie Dorsey, USACM’s pairing philosophy pro, says that the only truly important part of pairing is to remember that if you like it, it works!
+Jennie Dorsey, the Cider Association‘s pairing philosophy pro, says that the only truly important part of pairing is to remember that if you like it, it works!

 “With that being said, there cannot really be rules on what will automatically pair well.
 Both food and beverages will have many nuances that can ultimately make an undesirable pairing,” she says.
 “But don’t be scared, there are guidelines that will help point you in the right direction, and then there is the fun part of trying them out!”

 So, let’s demystify this all a bit.
 Pairing is not a dirty word — let’s liberate it from the realm of stuffy wine dinners and remember what it really means: playing, experimenting, letting your imagination run wild, and really, letting your cider live its best life.

 A good place to start with cider and food pairings is with what we like to call “The 4 C’s.”
 These are: complement, contrast, cut and complete.
 They’re not so much rules as tools to help you start to think about how to help ciders and food sing in harmony together.
 More often than not, good cider pairings will employ more than one of The 4 C’s,